 - 3. Enter the name of the instrument in the Computer field.
 (To find out the name of the instrument, go to the Windows desktop, right-click the Computer icon, and select Properties.
 The computer name will appear on the control panel window.) - 4.
 Enter OEM in the User name field. - 5.
 Click Connect to initiate the connection. - 6.
-Enter the appropriate password, as listed in the following table, when prompted.
+Enter spearfish as the password when prompted.